NoMore201/googleplay-api/README.md

 An important note about login function:
 ```
-def login(self, email, password, ac2dmToken=None, gsfId=None)
+def login(self, email=None, password=None, gsfId=None, authSubToken=None)
 ```
 for first time logins, you should only provide email and password.
-The module will take care of retrieving an ac2dm token, registering "your device" to the google account you supplied, and retrieving a Google Service Framework ID (which basically is the android ID of a device).
+The module will take care of initalizing the api,upload device information to the google account you supplied, and retrieving a Google Service Framework ID (which, from now on, will be the android ID of a device).

-For the next logins you **should** save the ac2dm master token and the gsfId (androidId), and provide them as parameters to the login function.
-If you login again with email and password only, this is the equivalent of deleting the google account from you device and re-initalize it every time.
+For the next logins you **should** save the gsfId and the authSubToken, and provide them as parameters to the login function.
+If you login again with email and password only, this is the equivalent of re-initalizing your android device with a google account.

 # API reversing